 - i.
 The product will most likely be used in a domestic or indoor environment, so the device will not be exposed to extreme conditions. - ii.
-0-35 ° C operating temperature, 20-45 ° C nonoperating temperature, 5-95% non-condensing, relative humidity (the specification of iPhone 8, and more restriction may be applied as other hardware is introduced to the final deliverable) [3] - iii.
+0-35 ° C operating temperature, 20-45 ° C nonoperating temperature, 5-95% non-condensing, relative humidity (the specification of iPhone 8, and more restriction may be applied as other hardware is introduced to the final product) [3] - iii.
 The person who will use this will be the trainee, which is the person who is practicing surgery using the iphone, and the trainer(s) who is/are watching the trainee on the headset. - iv.
 Potential splash of food dye, blood, in vitro tissues, etc. [4] - v.
 Components that are exposed to the operation station shall not be malfunctioned upon such splash - vi.
 Potential scratches from the surgical equipment, such as tweezers or needles. - vii.
-The final deliverable should at least endure accidental damage from the aforementioned scenarios, while maintaining the resolution to recognize the suture g.
+The final product should at least endure accidental damage from the aforementioned scenarios, while maintaining the resolution to recognize the suture g.
 Ergonomics:

 - i.
 The product can involve somewhat delicate technology, such as smart phones and laptops, so the same restrictions of force that cause those devices not to be damaged or break apply here. - ii.
 For the iPhone 8, do not submerge in water greater than 1 meter and for longer than 30 minutes.
-[3]

-h.
+[3] - iii.
+The device should be comfortable to use for over 1 hour - iv.
+Should not cause any unnecessary strain to the surgeon h.
 Size: